pkgjs/wiby/README.md

 ### Github Token

-Wiby requires an environment variable `GITHUB_TOKEN` set to a Github access token.
+wiby requires an environment variable `GITHUB_TOKEN` set to a Github access token.
 This token needs to be granted push permissions to the dependent repos.

 Example: `export GITHUB_TOKEN=XXXXX`